-On May 23, 2023, the Company completed the transfer of the ownership of the Albany Graphite Project to a wholly owned subsidiary of the Company, Albany Graphite Corp. ("AGC") pursuant to a property purchase agreement dated April 24, 2023, as described in more detail under the heading "Albany Graphite Project" below.
+On May 23, 2023, the Company completed the transfer of the ownership over the Albany Graphite Project to AGC pursuant to a property purchase agreement dated April 24, 2023, as described in more detail under the heading "Albany Graphite Project" below.
 The Company does not require materials extracted from the Albany Graphite Project for its current business plans, although such materials could hold significant value to the Company in the future.

-On June 12, 2023, the Company incorporated a wholly-owned subsidiary named Triera Biosciences Ltd. that now owns the exclusive, global licensing rights for all aptamer-based technology from the collaboration with McMaster University.
+On June 12, 2023, the Company incorporated Triera which now owns the exclusive, global licensing rights for all aptamer-based technology from the collaboration with McMaster University.
 The Company and McMaster University entered into a standard license agreement dated June 11, 2021, pursuant to which McMaster agreed to license certain intellectual property.
-All rights and obligations under this licensing agreement were assigned to this subsidiary subsequent to incorporation.
+All rights and obligations under this licensing agreement were assigned to Triera subsequent to incorporation.